phase one: Pre-Lift Planning Sequence

 Note: Often times, the crawl space of an older structure is much lower in elevation than the surrounding grade.
 It is strongly recommended that the under house “pit” be back filled with dirt so as to eliminate any rain produced pooling and lakes underneath the house.

-County Building Official issues Certificate of Occupancy (Required document for homeowners to occupy the house)
+-County Building Official issues Certificate of Occupancy (Required document for homeowners to occupy the house)

 -Punch list prepared during homeowner inspection walk through.